PacktPublishing/Full-Stack-Web-Development-with-Remix/03-deployment-targets-adapters-and-stacks/bee-rich/README.md

 ### Dependencies

+Important dependencies we will work with in this book:

 - [clsx](https://www.npmjs.com/package/clsx): A helper for constructing className strings conditionally.
+- [prisma](https://www.prisma.io/): A modern database toolkit for TypeScript and Node.js.
 - [tailwindcss](https://tailwindcss.com/): A utility-first CSS framework.
+- [zod](https://www.npmjs.com/package/zod): A TypeScript-first schema declaration and validation library.

 ### Scripts

+Scripts the initial version of BeeRich comes with:

 - `npm run routes` - prints the routes hierarchy
 - `npm run typecheck` - runs the TypeScript compiler to check for type errors